davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

       ```java
       Random rng = new Random();
-      int x = rng.nextInt(10);     // Get a random number between 0 and 9, and
+      int x = rng.nextInt(10);     // returns a random number between 0 and 9, and
-                                   // store it in local variable 'x'
+                                   // stores it in local variable 'x'
       ```

       This will store a random integer between 0 and 9 in `x`.